silveiratcl/Thiago_Silveira/README.md

 <p align="left">

- I am a biologist, marine researcher and developer.
-Enthusiast of statistical modeling and information spatialization.
-I seek to learn new technologies that allow me to create products and solutions for the environmental sciences.

-Studing HTML, CSS and Javascript.
-Also interested in learn Python and PostgresSQL.
-I've been studying the Leafleat.js library for data spatialization and Django framework.

-I live in Florianópolis and I am a SCUBA diver.
-Pedro's Father (2017).
-Family, surfing, and skateboarding makes me happy.
+🌊 As a biologist and marine researcher, I dive into the depths of both the natural world and the digital realm. 🌐 I'm passionate about statistical modeling and transforming data into meaningful spatial representations.
+My journey is fueled by the pursuit of harnessing technology to create innovative solutions for environmental sciences.

+💻 Currently, I'm immersed in the world of web development, honing my skills in HTML, CSS, and Javascript.
+My appetite for knowledge doesn't stop there; I'm eager to delve into Python and PostgreSQL to broaden my tech toolkit.
+Additionally, I'm in the process of mastering Leaflet.js for spatial data visualization and the Django framework for robust web applications.

+🌴 I call Florianópolis home, where I not only explore the marine depths but also ride the waves on a surfboard and cruise through the streets on a skateboard.
+Family is my anchor, adventure is my compass, and the ocean is my sanctuary.

-"Without knowledge action is useless and knowledge without action is futile. "
+📜 "Without knowledge, action is useless; and knowledge without action is futile." - Abu Bakr

- Abu Bakr
 </p>